jesusxy/lottery-dapp/lottery-hw/README.md

-# Lesson 12 Weekend Homework - Oct 22/23
+# Lottery dApp Weekend Homework - Oct 22/23

 This README file has our reports that go over each function execution, transaction hash, or the revert reason (if there was one) when interacting with the Lottery.sol contract.